 This is a general introduction to the pros and cons – and the impact, sixteen years later – of Proposition 36, which allows eligible defendants who are convicted of non-violent drug possession charges to be sentenced (or “diverted”) to probation rather than jail or prison.

-However, anyone who faces a specific non-violent drug possession charge should obtain the legal advice pertinent to your own case by consulting a Long Beach criminal defense attorney.
+However, anyone who faces a specific non-violent drug possession charge should obtain the legal advice pertinent to your own case by consulting a Long Beach drug crimes attorney.

 “Drug diversion” programs allow eligible defendants to have criminal charges dismissed if they successfully complete court-approved drug treatment.